-- 64 people were in intensive care yesterday with recently confirmed Covid-19 - 945 people were in hospital yesterday with recently confirmed Covid-19 - The total number of positive cases in Scotland has risen to 99,463 - The number of deaths under this measurement is now 3,911
+- 46 people were in intensive care yesterday with recently confirmed Covid-19 which is 1 fewer than yesterday. - 1,012 people were in hospital yesterday with recently confirmed Covid-19 which is 3 fewer than yesterday - The number of deaths under this daily measurement is now 4,111

-National Records of Scotland announced their weekly figures on Wednesday stating that the total number of Covid-19 related deaths to 29 November 2020 is 5,634.
+National Records of Scotland announced their weekly figures on Wednesday stating that the total number of Covid-19 related deaths to 6 December 2020 is 5,868.
 This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.